nigozi/flag4s/README.md

 newFlag("featureC", true) // creates a new flag with value true

-enabled(flag) // checks if the boolean flag is on
+enabled(flag) // checks if the flag's value is true

-is(flag, "on") // checks if the non-boolean flag's value is "on"
+is(flag, "on") // checks if the flag's value is "on"

-ifEnabled(flag) { // executes the given function if the boolean flag is on
+ifEnabled(flag) { // executes the given function if the flag's value is true
     // feature
 }

-ifIs(flag, "enabled") { // executes the function if the non-boolean flag's value is "enabled"
+ifIs(flag, "enabled") { // executes the function if the flag's value is "enabled"
     // feature
 }